 Type 2 diabetes is not inevitable.
-Preventing and even reversing the onset of diabetes is entirely achievable, but it takes commitment and at least minimal effort.
+Preventing and even reversing the onset of diabetes is entirely achievable, but it takes commitment.
 Taking charge of your health involves a two-pronged approach: diet and exercise.
 Both are crucial for long-term success and optimal health.

 Diet + Exercise